Umuzi-org/ACN-syllabus/content/k8s/fluxcd/bootstrap-flux/_index.md

 * a new namespace is being created flux-system
 * You'll notice a new folder being created in your repo called clusters and subfolder my-cluster
-* fluxcd does a git clone and applies the kustomization along with the helm charts specified
+* Fluxcd does a git clone and applies the kustomization along with the helm charts specified
 * This is the deployment step from now on everything will be done inside the repo that way we can always keep track of the cluster state and it will always be easy to rebuild in case of disaster recovery needed